ghc-proposals/ghc-proposals/proposals/0000-import-exposing.rst

 -----------------------
 Taken on its own, this proposal eliminates most cases where multiple imports of the same module are necessary, or simply attractive for ergonomics.
 It introduces one explicit error state, specifically to enforce Haskell 2010 syntax as taking precedence over the new mechanism; and reuses an existing warning in a way that mirrors current behavior (redundant imports from separate declarations trigger ``-Wunused-imports``).

-Beyond that, it lays groundwork for better ergonomics if imports are made qualified by default (e.g. as in the motivating proposal).
+Beyond that, it lays groundwork for better ergonomics if imports are made qualified by default (e.g. as in #760).

 Costs and Drawbacks